 - Sonic Silver Metallic / Glass Sparkle Black

 Anchoring department comprises a 266 mm disc at the front and a 220 mm rotor at the back, while the safety net is handled by a single-channel ABS – the exact same specification that is also offered in the Indian market.
-Shock absorption duties are performed by 41 mm conventional telescopic forks at the front and a 7-step, preload-adjustable mono-shock at the back.
+Shock absorption duties in the Suzuki Gixxer are performed by 41 mm conventional telescopic forks at the front and a 7-step, preload-adjustable mono-shock at the back.

 In other updates, Suzuki Motorcycle India is busy updating its product portfolio with BS-VI compliance.
 The Indian arm of the Japanese two-wheeler brand launched its first BS-VI product, the Access 125 earlier this month at INR 64,800*.
 The BS-VI Suzuki Access 125 will most likely be followed the BS-VI Burgman Street scooter very soon.
 Suzuki Motorcycle India is also working on a 150 cc engine for its scooters, and we expect to hear details about it at the Auto Expo 2020.